 Arguments Supporting Cryptocurrency as Haram

-- Illicit Applications.Pseudonymity can facilitate unlawful activity.
+- Illicit Applications.Some features can be used to hide identities, which may facilitate unlawful activity.

 What Islamic Authorities Say About Cryptocurrency?